4d/docs/website/translated_docs/pt/Concepts/classes.md

 - `superclass` object (optional, null if none)
 - `new()` method, allowing to instantiate class objects.

-In addtion, a class object can reference:
+In addition, a class object can reference:

 - a `constructor` object (optional)
 - a `prototype` object, containing named function objects (optional).